apache/logging-log4j2/src/site/markdown/security.md

 Also note that Apache Log4j is the only Logging Services subproject affected by this vulnerability.
 Other projects like Log4net and Log4cxx are not impacted by this.

+### Release Details
+From version 2.17.0, (and 2.12.3 and 2.3.1 for Java 7 and Java 6),
+only lookup strings in configuration are expanded recursively;
+in any other usage, only the top-level lookup is resolved, and any nested lookups are not resolved.

+The property to enable JNDI has been renamed from 'log4j2.enableJndi' to three separate properties: 'log4j2.enableJndiLookup', 'log4j2.enableJndiJms', and 'log4j2.enableJndiContextSelector'.

+JNDI functionality has been hardened in these versions: 2.3.1, 2.12.2, 2.12.3 or 2.17.0:
+from these versions onwards, support for the LDAP protocol has been removed and only the JAVA protocol is supported in JNDI connections.

 ### Work in progress
 The Log4j team will continue to actively update this page as more information becomes known.